therealtear/therealtear/README.md

 <h1 align="center">Salutation comrad!
-Welcome to one of Tear's many github profiles. </h1>
+Welcome to hobbyist developper Tear's github profile. </h1>
 <h3 align="center">For those of you that don't know me I specialise in back-end and node app developement, as well as general API integration and testing</h3>
 <h3 align="center">________________________________________________________________________________________________________________________________________</h3>
 <p align="left">